-The Aloha ʻĀina Party was established as a Limited Libility Company (LLC) on November 13, 2015 in Hilo, Moku o Keawe by Donald Kaulia, Pua Ishibashi, and Desmon Haumea, members of the Royal Order of Kamehameha.
+The Aloha ʻĀina Party was established as a Limited Libility Company (LLC) on November 13, 2015 in Hilo, Moku o Keawe by Desmon Haumea, Pua Ishibashi, and Donald Kaulia, members of the Royal Order of Kamehameha.
 Note: Donald Kaulia's tūtū kāne, James K. Kaulia, was the second president of Hui Aloha ʻĀina, and was in part responsible for the creation and facilitation of the Ku‘e Petition of 1897.

 Māmalahoa and the highest chiefs of the Order supported the Aloha ʻĀina Party from its inception in 2016.
 On July 22, 2019, the Royal Order of Kamehameha, Officially Endorsed the creation of the Aloha ʻĀina Party, at Puʻuhonua o Puʻuhuluhulu, Moku o Keawe, during the the Mauna Kea Crises.